KDwevedi/c4gt-docs/README.md

 - [ ] PR Linked and closed closes the issue (Development Tab)
 - [ ] PR Linked and closed closes the issue (keyword after the pr has been created)
 - [ ] PR Referenced and closed.
 Closed Issue by hand.
+- [ ] PR Linked but merged to a branch that isn't the default branch